roerohan/CSI-WebApp-Template/CONTRIBUTING.md

   - HTML and CSS - For Frontend Code
   - Markdown - To contribute to any of the .md files.

-# How Can I contribute
+# How Can I Contribute
 You can contribute by:
   - Reporting Bugs
   - Suggesting Enhancements